THE CRUX - CHAPTER 2 - WHO DO YOU SAY THAT I AM?

 Jesus is Unique: He Makes Himself the Central Issue (John 14:6)

 In most other religions, the founding leader claims to be a messenger of God, a teacher with an important lesson on how to live life or a prophet sent with a revelation from a deity.
 But Jesus was different.
 He made himself the central message.
 He said, “I am the Way, the Truth and the Life; no one comes to the Father but by me” (John 14:6).
 Notice how Jesus didn’t merely offer a way to God; he claimed to be the Way.
 He didn’t just come to offer the world truth about God.
 He claimed to be that Truth.
 And he didn’t just come to offer a way of life.
 He claimed to be the life.
 In sum, Jesus didn’t merely summon people to believe in God; he called them to believe in him (John 6:36; 11:26).
+The only reason Jesus said these things is that he viewed himself not just as some religious messenger from God, but God himself.
+And this brings us the very heart of what makes Christianity different from every other religion in the world.

 Jesus’ Actions: Jesus Does What God Does (Psalm 107:28-30, Matthew 8:23-27, 9:2-7)